--> What's In A Street Name? - Visit Palm Springs tag-img

 Largo Circle – Honors Manuel Largo.
 Born in 1820, he was instrumental in setting more than 30 reservations aside for Native American tribes in Southern California.

 Vista Chino—This street is named for Pedro Chino, the highest-ranking Shaman in the Cahuilla culture.
-He was both a Net (Ceremonial Leader) and a Pavuul (powerful shaman).
+He was a Net (Ceremonial Leader) and a Pavuul (powerful shaman).
 Chino was also a cowboy who herded cattle in his namesake Chino Canyon.
 He was said to be 123 when he died in 1939.

 Alejo Road – Named for Alejo Patencio (1852-1930), a Net (Ceremonial Leader) and one of the long line of Patencio Tribal activists.
+He was also an important keeper of the Tribe’s oral history.

 Belardo Road – This Palm Springs street honors Marcus Belardo and his wife, Rosa.
-Born in 1882, Marcus was an influential Tribal elder and Alejo Patencio’s Paxaa (assistant with special duties).
+Born in 1860, Marcus was an influential Tribal elder and Alejo Patencio’s Paxaa (assistant with special duties).
 Belardo’s home (near the Agua Caliente hot spring) was a principal gathering place for tribal families throughout the region.

 Marcus and Rosie Belardo with Harry Coffman and Mr. Winter 1915